scipy/scipy/doc/source/dev/contributor/quickstart_mac.rst

 #.
 Enter ``conda create --name scipydev`` to create an empty virtual environment named ``scipydev`` (or another name that you prefer).
 This tells ``conda`` to create a new, empty environment for our packages.
 Activate the environment with ``conda activate scipydev``.
 Note that you'll need to have this virtual environment active whenever you want to work with the development version of SciPy.

 #.
-Enter ``conda config --env --add channels conda-forge`` to tell ``conda`` the source we want for our packages.
-Then enter ``conda install python=3.8 numpy pybind11 cython pytest compilers sphinx matplotlib mypy git`` to install packages.
+Enter ``conda config --env --add channels conda-forge`` to tell Anaconda the source we want for our packages.
+Then enter ``conda install python=3.8 numpy pybind11 cython pytest compilers sphinx matplotlib mypy`` to install the following packages:

    * ``numpy pybind11 cython pytest`` are four packages that SciPy depends on.